ymsc-strings/gauge-theory-workshop-sept-2021/_pages/abstracts.md

 I'm going to talk about the construction of 5d SCFTs from M-theory on C3 orbifold singularities, which are classified by the discrete subgroups of $SU(3)$.
 The properties of such 5d SCFTs are studied using two methods: (1) group theoretic data and 3d Mckay correspondence; (2) resolution of the singularity which corresponds to the 5d Coulomb branch.
 In certain cases, the threefold singularity can also be embedded into an elliptic model, which leads to a 6d $(1,0)$ SCFT in the F-theory framework.
 We find new rank-1 6d SCFTs without gauge groups.

-## Closed-form Schur indices by Yiwen Pan
+## Closed-form Schur Indices by Yiwen Pan

-Schur index is a remarkable observable associated to any 4d N=2 SCFT, and plays a central role in the SCFT/VOA correspondence.
+Schur index is a remarkable observable associated to any 4d $N=2$ SCFT, and plays a central role in the SCFT/VOA correspondence.
 In this talk, I will discuss an elementary method to compute them in closed-form in terms of finite sum of Eisenstein series.
-In particular, we derive a compact closed-form formula for all A1-theories of class-S, and conjecture closed-form unflavored indices for N=4 theories with SU(N) gauge groups.
+In particular, we derive a compact closed-form formula for all A1-theories of class-S, and conjecture closed-form unflavored indices for $N=4$ theories with $SU(N)$ gauge groups.
 Some applications will also be discussed.